Sspect/home-exam.github.io/README.md

 <br>

 ## About
-This repository hosts our exsam, a static website built for the [DATA1200](https://student.oslomet.no/en/studier/-/studieinfo/emne/DATA1200/2021/H%C3%98ST) Inclusive Web Design course at OsloMet.
+This repository hosts our exam, a static website built for the [DATA1200](https://student.oslomet.no/en/studier/-/studieinfo/emne/DATA1200/2021/H%C3%98ST) Inclusive Web Design course at OsloMet.
 It's implemented using HTML and CSS, with a focus on accessibility and inclusive design principles.

 <br>